 Our programs offer the challenge of a stimulating and rewarding career.
-Paul Mitchell The School Murfreesboro is fully equipped to meet all the demands of modern hair care, while at the same time providing a high-tech atmosphere and attitude for progressive personal development.
+Paul Mitchell The School Columbia, Paul Mitchell The School Charleston, and Paul Mitchell The School Greenville is fully equipped to meet all the demands of modern hair and nail care, while at the same time providing a high-tech atmosphere and attitude for progressive personal development.